apsferreira/noverde-challenge/README.md

 # Noverde Challenge

-This is a solution developed by Antonio Pedro Ferreira using Python and Localstack.
+This is a solution developed by Antonio Pedro Ferreira with python, serverless and localstack.

 The proposal of this Solutions is to process credit loan with Python and other solutions of AWS (SQS, Dynamodb, Apigatway, lambda and S3).